 2. ROLES OF THE PARTIES

-2.1 The Parties agree that each party acts as an independent Data Controller of data provided by Scouts and data collected from Scouts through the dscout platform, including but not limited to Scout Profile Information, Screener Data and Mission Entries (collectively, “Scout Data”) for the purposes of the Data Protection Legislation be a Data Controller in respect of Personal Data.
+2.1 The Parties agree that each party acts as an independent Data Controller or Business with respect to Personal Data provided by Scouts and data collected from Scouts through the dscout Platform, including but not limited to Scout Profile Information, Screener Data and Mission Entries (collectively, “Scout Data”) for the purposes of the Data Protection Legislation.
 Scout Data is not “transferred” to dscout by Customer.

-2.2 Each Party represents, warrants and undertakes to the other that they have complied and shall at all times continue to comply with, all obligations imposed on them by the Data Protection Legislation.
+2.3 Each Party represents, warrants and undertakes to the other that they have complied and shall at all times continue to comply with, all obligations imposed on them by the Data Protection Legislation.

-2.3 No Party shall take any action or make any omission in relation to Personal Data which would cause the other Party to breach its obligations under the Data Protection Legislation.
+2.4 No Party shall take any action or make any omission in relation to Personal Data which would cause the other Party to breach its obligations under the Data Protection Legislation.

 3. DATA CONTROLLER OBLIGATIONS

-3.1 Data Incidents: Each Party shall notify the other promptly without undue delay and in any event within 48 hours of becoming aware of any loss or unauthorized access to personal data of the other (a “breach”) and provide reasonable assistance to the other in order to address such breach.
+3.1 Data Incidents: Each Party shall notify the other promptly without undue delay and in any event within 48 hours of becoming aware of any loss or unauthorized access to Personal Data of the other (a “breach”) and provide reasonable assistance to the other in order to address such breach.

 3.2 Data Subject Requests: Each Party shall be responsible for responding to and, if required, complying with, any data subject requests to exercise rights under Data Protection Legislation with respect to Personal Data over which it is a Controller, or a request purporting to exercise such rights, (collectively, a “Request”), or a complaint related to the Processing of such data.
 Without limiting the foregoing:

-3.2.1 Where either Party knowingly receives a Request relating to Personal Data processed under the Agreement and over which the other Party is a Controller, the Party shall notify the other Party, as soon as reasonably practical and in any event within three (3) business days of the Request and permit such other Party to manage the response which respect to the Personal Data in such other Party’s possession.
+- 3.2.1 Where either Party knowingly receives a Request relating to Personal Data processed under the Agreement and over which the other Party is a Controller, the Party shall notify the other Party as soon as reasonably practical and in any event within three (3) business days of the Request and permit such other Party to manage the response which respect to the Personal Data in such other Party’s possession.